mosra/m.css/doc/plugins/htmlsanity.rst

     *"Autres temps, autres mœurs"*

-The default language is of course taken from the standard :py:`DEFAULT_LANG` option, which defaults to :py:`'en'`.
+The default language is taken from the standard :py:`DEFAULT_LANG` option, which defaults to :py:`'en'`, and can be also overriden on per-page or per-article basis using the :rst:`:lang:` metadata option.
 This feature is controlled by the :py:`M_HTMLSANITY_SMART_QUOTES` option, which, similarly to the builtin :py:`TYPOGRIFY` option, defaults to :py:`False`.

 .. note-warning::